coconutpalm/righttypes/README.md

-# righttypes - Because computing mismatches is more useful than asking if (valid? x).
+# RightTypes - Because computing mismatches is more useful than asking if (valid? x).

 *Knowing* that one's data is clean increases confidence in one's own code!